 What are P11D forms?

 A P11D form gives you an idea of the cash value of any work-related and taxable expenses and taxable benefits that you have received over the tax year.
 A P11D form is sent to HMRC by UK employers.
-Because such benefits may in effect increase your salary, it’s important that they are reported to HMRC.
+Because such benefits may increase the amount of tax an employee has to pay, it’s important that they are reported to HMRC.

 Also, UK employers have to pay Class 1A National Insurance Contributions at 13.8% for the provision of most benefits.
 The calculation of this liability is detailed on the P11D(b) form.

 Who needs to file a P11D?